paullouisageneau/libjuice/README.md

 libjuice :lemon::sweat_drops: (_JUICE is a UDP Interactive Connectivity Establishment library_) allows to open bidirectionnal User Datagram Protocol (UDP) streams with Network Address Translator (NAT) traversal.

-The library is a simplified implementation of the Interactive Connectivity Establishment (ICE) protocol, client-side and server-side, written in C without dependencies for POSIX platforms (including GNU/Linux, Android, Apple macOS and iOS) and Microsoft Windows.
+The library is a simplified implementation of the Interactive Connectivity Establishment (ICE) protocol, client-side and server-side, written in C without dependencies for multiple platforms, including GNU/Linux, Android, FreeBSD, Apple macOS, iOS, and Microsoft Windows.
 The client supports only a single component over UDP per session in a standard single-gateway network topology, as this should be sufficient for the majority of use cases nowadays.

 libjuice is licensed under MPL 2.0, see [LICENSE](https://github.com/paullouisageneau/libjuice/blob/master/LICENSE).